ussoewwin/comfyui-sdnq-splited/README.md

 > **SDNQ is developed by [Disty0](https://github.com/Disty0)** - this node pack provides ComfyUI integration.

 > **⚠️ Important**: **This repository is developed specifically for FLUX.2 only**.
 While SDNQ technology supports other large-scale models (FLUX.1, Qwen Image, etc.), this implementation focuses on FLUX.2.
-Do not use this repository with non-FLUX.2 models.
+Other models have not been tested.

 ## Modular Node Structure